MarvNC/twitter-rss-discord-webhook/readme.md

 - Clone this repo
 - Create a settings.json file based on the example with your settings
-- Install dependencies: `npm install`
+- Install dependencies: `pnpm install`
 - Run the script: `npm start`

 ## Settings